 I feel a sense of duty to be and do things that might be thought of as inappropriate just to normalize them a little bit more.

-So, after 9 months of being an OnlyFans creator, here are some thoughts I have about the experience thus far:
+So, after over a year of being an OnlyFans creator, here are some thoughts I have about the experience thus far: